 - Place the bread on plates and quickly serve the steak mixture being careful to keep the melted cheese on top.
 It may require a spatula and a spoon to transfer successfully.

-*if you can’t find daiya pepperjack style shreds, don’t worry, if you only have regular daiya cheese, just add some sea salt, black pepper, paprika and a touch of chili powder.
+*if you can’t find daiya pepperjack style shreds, don’t worry, you can use regular daiya cheese or Violife, just add some sea salt, black pepper, paprika and a touch of chili powder.